The Space Show

+and engineering professor Dr. Haym Benaroya.

 Pete Worden, center director for NASA's Ames Research Center, described himself as a "reformed zealot" about space-based solar power systems on the show.

 Livingston earned his MBA in 1978, and his Doctorate of Business Administration from Golden Gate University in 2001.
 Livingston and the show have been quoted by NBC News in 2006 and Fox News in 2009 regarding progress in civilian space funding and execution, specifically SpaceShipOne, and the reentry of the doomed Russian Phobos-Grunt Mars spacecraft in 2011.

 The Space Show hosted, with Livingston moderating, the American Institute of Aeronautics and Astronautics panel review of the 2009 Augustine Commission on future U.S. human space flight.

 Philip Harris has described the show as "a platform for knowledgeable, educational exchanges on humanity's space future and opportunities".
 In 2004, Fraser Cain, publisher of Universe Today and co-host of Astronomy Cast, described The Space Show as a "favorite" and that he was "astonished and jealous at the caliber of guests".